guestDI/guestDI/README.md

 ### Hi there 👋

 🔭 Hello!
-My name is Dima and I'm a Frontend Engineer with almost 6 years of experience in the frontend area and more than 12 years of overall experience in IT industry.
+My name is Dima and I'm a Frontend Engineer with about 6 years of experience in the frontend area and more than 13 years of overall experience in IT industry.

-🌱 My main stack is React and VueJs but my passion for technology keeps growing, and I'm always excited to take on new challenges in this ever-changing field.
+🌱 My main stack is React but my passion for technology keeps growing, and I'm always excited to take on new challenges in this ever-changing field.

 My page on Medium: (https://medium.com/@ignatovich.dm)